WIS 6405 Biodiversity: Ecological Patterns and Processes

 General Course Structure and Expectations

 This course is designed to provide advanced training for graduate students in a specialized area of ecology.
 This course is a mixture of lecture, class discussion of primary literature, hands-on experience through class activities, and a major project.
 While there is some lecturing, class participation, intellectual engagement with topics, and discussion participation are the main ways students will learn in this class.
-Tuesdays and the first hour of Thursdays are devoted to lecture and class discussions.
+The first hour of Tuesdays and Thursdays are devoted to lecture and class discussions.
 You are expected to come prepared to discuss the assigned papers.
 The second hour on Thursdays are devoted to either class activities or working on group projects.

-Course Grading
+Course Grading (200 points total)

-50% (100 points) will be based on a class project and presentation, broken down as follows (given as percentage of course grade, not project grade)
+• 50% (100 points) will be based on a class project and presentation, broken down as follows (given as percentage of course grade, not project grade)

-50% will be based on class participation in discussion and class activities (100 pts)
+• 50% will be based on class participation in discussion and class activities (100 pts)

-• 21% (3 pts/class, 14 classes) Participation in Group Discussions, either during synchronous discussions or through submitted written (or recorded) answers to discussion questions.
+21% (3 pts/class, 15 classes) Participation in “Share the Confusion” Canvas Discussions 21% (3 pts/class, 15 classes) Participation in Group Discussions, either during synchronous discussions or through submitted written (or recorded) answers to discussion questions.
+8% (5 pts/R activity, 2 activities) R coding activities

 UF Policies